 This is what the program starts at.
-Still this is not the full picture.
-At the start in June 2014 I had already run a marathon and lost 15kg within a year.
-I have also been doing weightlifting and judo in my high school years in a semi professional environment and had therefore at least some kind of base to start from.
+Still, this is not the full picture.
+At the start of June 2014, I had already run a marathon and lost 15kg within a year.
+I have also been doing weightlifting and judo in my high school years in a semi-professional environment and had therefore at least some kind of base to start from.

-I was able to do a pull up, multiple push ups and had done two months of bodyweight training prior with admittedly unimpressive results by that time.
-Bare this in mind, when you are considering 5x5, as the these exercises are complex, demand flexibility in the hips and ankles and are not necessarily for everyone.
+I was able to do a pull-up, multiple push-ups and had done two months of bodyweight training prior with admittedly unimpressive results by that time.
+Bare this in mind, when you are considering 5x5, as these exercises are complex, demand flexibility in the hips and ankles, and are not necessarily for everyone.

-How often do you have to do it ?
+How often do you have to do Stronglifts 5x5?